I find on my London walking tours that I have two types of guests.

 Today, there is a museum in the crypt of the church, displaying portions of Roman pavement, as well as artefacts discovered during reconstruction efforts.

-The current version was rebuilt in the 17th century by Sir Christopher Wren, but hidden in the crypt are even older pieces of history.
+Although the current version was rebuilt in the 17th century by Sir Christopher Wren, hidden in the crypt are even older pieces of history.

-Uncovered in the 20th century, the crypt is home to medieval lead-lined coffins but also a roman pavement and a roman ditch.
+Uncovered in the 20th century, the crypt is home to medieval lead-lined coffins but are on my list because they also feature another roman pavement and a roman ditch.

 Also in the crypt are Roman artefacts and the remains of a mosaic.